 |Mal = Tea, fig, cacao.
 Duh.|

 A complete flavor profile must contain a certain number of triangles, squares, ovals, and circles.
 Each shape has colors associated with it, and certain flavors.
-For example, pineapple is a triangular, lime-green flavor. chocolate is a brown, square flavor.
+For example, pineapple is a triangular, lime-green flavor. chocolate is a brown, soft square flavor.
 If a blend isn't sharp enough, I know I need to add more triangles.
-I run through an inventory of triangular flavors in my mind (pineapple, garlic, clove, lemon, lime, salt, mango), and find the one which is exactly the right hue to complete the color circuit matching the abstract concept.
+I run through an inventory of triangular flavors in my mind (pineapple, garlic, clove, lemon, lime, salt, etc.), and find the one which is exactly the right hue to complete the color circuit matching the abstract concept.